-The present study therefore aimed to provide an exploratory investigation into the influence of stimulus predictability on neurophysiological responses to self- and externallygenerated stimuli.
+The present study therefore aimed to explore the influence of stimulus identity prediction on neurophysiological responses to self- and externally-generated stimuli.
 We sought to differentiate sensorimotor processes in stimulus-driven and volitional action, and to assess and control for the effect of temporal predictability.
 These aims were achieved through comparison of the N1, P2 and N2b components of event-related potentials (ERPs) elicited by self- and externally-generated sound that differed with respect to these factors.
 Self-generated tones were produced according to participants' own timing (i.e., volitionally) or in response to simple visual cues (i.e., stimulus-driven).
-In the case of externally-generated tones, the presence or absence of visual cues supported an assessment of the effects of temporal predictability.
-To assess effects relating to stimulus predictability, two variants of each condition were presented in blocks of either a single tone type or with two different frequencies.
-While the tone frequency of each trial was predictable in the singletone variant (i.e., 100% contingency), trials in the intermixed two-tone variant involved the presentation of a tone frequency with 50% contingency.
-As such, comparison of these conditions facilitated an assessment of the effects of predictability on components of the evoked response.
-Further detail is provided in the Design section (below).
+Based on recent findings (Harrison et al., 2023; Harrison et al., 2021), it was hypothesised that tones produced by cued movement would elicit reduced N1 and enhanced P2 amplitudes.
+The effects of temporal predictability were explored through examination of differences associated with the presence or absence of visual cues to indicate the onset of externally-generated tones.
+In accordance with prior research (e.g., Harrison et al., 2021; Lange, 2009; Weiskrantz et al., 1971), it was hypothesised that N1 amplitudes would be reduced when the onset of externally-generated tones was made predictable.
+To assess effects relating to stimulus identity prediction, two variants of each condition were presented in blocks of either a single tone type or with two different frequencies.
+While the tone frequency of each trial was predictable in the singletone variant (i.e., 100% predictability), trials in the intermixed two-tone variant involved the presentation of a tone frequency with 50% predictability.
+It was hypothesised that the 100% conditions would be associated with smaller N1 amplitudes compared with those in the 50% conditions.